Alternative Tools, Technology and Services

 << Back to EBOW tools and design tactics

-Inspired by the creations of libraries with Hive Mechanic (our proprietary tool), we have decided to collate some of the most accessible tools for interactive in-person experiences.
+Inspired by the low-cost creations of libraries with Hive Mechanic (our proprietary tool), we have decided to collate some of the most accessible tools for interactive in-person experiences.
 Please note that this is not an exhaustive list, but rather a sampling of the field.
 Also, as with all software, there is a chance that some of these products may be unavailable in the future.
-The tools on this list were researched and compiled in the summer of 2024.
+The tools on this list were researched and compiled in late 2024.

 1. Tools for Texting with Participants